Glossary of Financial Aid Terms

 The total financial aid a student receives.
-Federal and non-federal aid such as grants, loans, and scholarships for which the student is eligible are combined in a "package" to help meet the student's need.
+Federal and non-federal aid such as grants, loans, graduate assistantships, and scholarships for which the student is eligible are combined in a "package" to help meet the student's need.

 The difference between the cost of attendance and the Estimated Family Contribution.
 This amount is your total eligibility for aid from all sources and is used in determining what your aid package will be.

 An authorized period of time during which the lender agrees to temporarily postpone a borrower's principal repayment obligation.
 Interest continues to accrue and usually must be paid during the forbearance period.
 Forbearance may be granted at the lender's discretion when a borrower is willing to repay the loan but is unable to do so.